rlcamp/picoadc/readme.md

 ### Obtain prerequisites

-- Build and install cmake from source
+- Build and install [https://cmake.org/download/] from source using `./configure && make && sudo make install`

 - Download the latest Arm GNU Toolchain .pkg file (or 13.1 if on an Intel Mac) from [https://developer.arm.com/downloads/-/arm-gnu-toolchain-downloads] and install it

-- git clone pico-sdk, also in ~/Downloads/

-- run `git submodule update --init` within the pico-sdk directory
+- in `~/Downloads/`, run `git clone --depth 1 https://github.com/raspberrypi/pico-sdk.git && cd pico-sdk && git submodule update --init`

 ### Build this code